Automating F-22 Aircraft Production

 Creating the program to position the drill head to drill all the holes is a relatively straightforward process, although the highly automated approach Delta Sigma took to this problem was not the traditional G-code approach.
 The plunge depth for the drill, however, is determined at every hole to ensure every hole has the perfect countersink.
 The drill bits used for this system have the countersink cut into the drill bit 0.9 inches up the shank when the bit is new.
 After resharpening, this value shrinks.

-A pressure-foot with about 80-pounds of force surrounds the drill bit and has multiple functions:
+A pressure foot with about 80-pounds of force surrounds the drill bit and has multiple functions:

 Just before the pressure foot contacts the surface of the skin an air blast is emitted from the pressure foot to clear away any chips or dust particles that could be left on the skin from drilling a nearby hole.
 A single particle of composite dust under the pressure foot when it touches the surface can cause the required accuracy to be unmet.
 During the cut, a strong vacuum passes through the pressure foot to remove over 99% of the composite dust and titanium chips.

 The high compression force of the pressure foot causes the skin surface to move as the stack is compressed, or at least it can potentially move, so the plunge depth is a “moving target”.
 A dust particle in the spindle can cause the tool holder to be slightly displaced causing a countersink depth inaccuracy.
-Lastly, location of the drill bit in the tool holder is another potential error source.
+Lastly, the location of the drill bit in the tool holder is another potential error source.
 Clearly, there are a lot of ways for an error to creep into the system, yet we need zero errors across thousands of holes of many sizes, stack depths, and materials.

 Delta Sigma Company used a machine vision system Cognix DVT550 smart camera as the image source which also included all the necessary measurement tools.
-A telecentric lens was used to eliminate optical distortion; on the other side of the drill bit the backlight source is a Cognex IDRA, red LED light with diffuser face to provide an even field of illumination.
+A telecentric lens was used to eliminate optical distortion; on the other side of the drill bit, the backlight source is a Cognex IDRA, red LED light with a diffuser face to provide an even field of illumination.

 Each time a new drill bit is picked up, the drill system will move the drill head to the calibration fixture to measure and calibrate the drill bit.
 The user can send the system to repeat the calibration if there is any reason to suspect something has changed during a long use of one drill bit.